Secure Configuration Manager 7.0 includes new features, improves usability, and resolves several previous issues.

 This release supports the following security agent versions:

-You can upgrade to Secure Configuration Manager 7.1 from version 7.0.
+You can upgrade to Secure Configuration Manager 7.0 from the following previous versions:

 Before installing or upgrading to this version, review the considerations for the following components and features:

 Security settings on Windows 10 computers might prevent you from launching the Secure Configuration Manager installation program.
 The launch might either fail with an error indicating that another user canceled the operation or fail without displaying an error.

 To install on Windows 10, complete one of the following steps: